VanshikaThapliyal/Space-Game/README.md

-Run the code on compiler given below https://repl.it/languages/pygame
+Run the code on this compiler
+https://repl.it/languages/pygame